arnavgautam/TreeHacks2015/HOLs/HOL-Windows8AndMobileServices/HOL.md

 	> **Note:** The client secret and package SID are important security credentials.
 Do not share these secrets with anyone or distribute them with your app.

-1. Log on to the [Windows Azure Management Portal](https://manage.windowsazure.com/), click **Mobile Services**, and then click your app.
+1. Log on to the [Microsoft Azure Management Portal](https://manage.windowsazure.com/), click **Mobile Services**, and then click your app.

 	![Image 13](Images/image-13.png?raw=true)